The Department of Mathematical Sciences offers four majors:

 This faculty has many years of undergraduate teaching experience and all faculty members are committed to the proposition that undergraduate teaching matters.
 That is why they are at Lebanon Valley College.
 The faculty includes winners of various graduate school and LVC teaching awards.
 According to their interests, they are members of a variety of professional organizations including the American Mathematical Society, the Mathematical Association of America, the Association of Computing Machinery, the IEEE Computer Society, the National Council of Teachers of Mathematics, and the Society of Actuaries.

 Professors Yarnall and Fry are responsible for the Computer and Data Science Program.
-Professor Brewer directs the Actuarial Science Program.
-The entire faculty participates in teaching athematics major courses.
+Professor Brewer directs the Actuarial Science and Analytical Science programs.
+The entire faculty participates in teaching mathematics major courses.

 Generally, there are 80 to 100 students pursuing a major in the Department of Mathematical Sciences.
 The average mathematical science major has SAT scores above 1100 and high school class standing at about the 90th percentile.
 About half of the mathematics majors plan careers in secondary education teaching mathematics and computer science.
 The other half of the mathematics majors have a variety of career goals, including business and academia.
 Actuarial science majors plan to pursue careers in health, life, and property/casualty insurance, or benefit consulting.
 Computer science majors frequently establish careers as programmers/analysts, systems and network designers and administrators, or in application implementation.
 Analytical Finance majors may intend to work as personal financial advisors, as part of investment firms or banks, in corporate finance, or for federal and state governments.